Emergency Communications Preparedness Center

-The Emergency Communications Preparedness Center (ECPC) is the federal interagency focal point for interoperable and operable communications coordination.
-Its members represent the federal government's broad role in emergency communications, including regulation, policy, operations, grants, and technical assistance.
+The Emergency Communications Preparedness Center (ECPC), administered by the Cybersecurity and Infrastructure Security Agency (CISA), is the federal interagency focal point for interoperable communications coordination.
+Its members currently consist of fourteen departments and agencies who represent the federal government’s broad role in emergency communications, including regulation, policy, operations, grants, and technical assistance.

 The ECPC is comprised of 14 federal departments and agencies: U.S. Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Homeland Security, the Interior, Justice, Labor, State, Transportation, and the Treasury.
 The Federal Communications Commission and the General Services Administration are also members of the ECPC.